UtaUtaUtau/nnsvslabeling/README.md

 	# ...
 ```

-This script requires numpy, scipy, and pyworld to be installed in your Python environment.
-You can just run ```pip install numpy scipy pyworld``` in the terminal to install it.
+This script requires numpy, soundfile, and pyworld to be installed in your Python environment.
+You can just run ```pip install numpy soundfile pyworld``` in the terminal to install it.

+**UPDATE 06/14/2023:** Switched to `soundfile` for dealing with `.wav` files.

 ### harvest_frq.py

 This script generates `.frq` files using the Harvest F0 estimation algorithm from WORLD.
 It uses Python's multiprocessing module to speed up the process of generating `.frq` files.
 This script is definitely not restricted to usage for NNSVS only, as you can use it to make `.frq` files for your UTAU voicebanks as well.
 You may also drag and drop the folder over the script file to run it, or use the terminal to run it.

 ```
-usage: harvest_frq.py [-h] [--single-thread] path
+usage: harvest_frq.exe [-h] [--single-thread] [--num-threads NUM_THREADS] path

 Generate .frq files using WORLD's Harvest F0 estimation algorithm.

 positional arguments:
   path                  The path to a .wav file or a directory with .wav files.

 optional arguments:
-  -h, --help           show this help message and exit --single-thread, -s  Run single threaded
+  -h, --help            show this help message and exit --single-thread, -s   Run single threaded --num-threads NUM_THREADS, -n NUM_THREADS
+                        How many threads to use.
+Default is a third of your thread count.
 ```

-This script also requires numpy, scipy and pyworld.
+This script also requires numpy, pyworld and soundfile.

 **UPDATE 12/13/2022:** Made this script support making a `.frq` file for a single `.wav` file through the same drag and drop behavior.

+**UPDATE 06/14/2023:** Added an optional argument to limit the number of threads used and switched to `soundfile` for reading `.wav` files.

 ### threaded_noise_remove.py

 This script uses the Log-MMSE algorithm to denoise all `.wav` files in a folder, including its subfolders.
 It assumes that the first 120ms of each sample is noise.
 Performance is also dependent on the noise type as this is still an algorithmic noise remover.

 ```
-usage: threaded_noise_remove.py [-h] [--single-thread] path
+usage: threaded_noise_remove.exe [-h] [--single-thread] [--num-threads NUM_THREADS] path

 Denoises all wave files in a directory using the Log-MMSE algorithm.
 Assumes the first 120 ms of the samples are pure noise.

 positional arguments:
   path                  The path to a .wav file or a directory with .wav files.

 optional arguments:
-  -h, --help           show this help message and exit --single-thread, -s  Run single threaded
+  -h, --help            show this help message and exit --single-thread, -s   Run single threaded --num-threads NUM_THREADS, -n NUM_THREADS
+                        How many threads to use.
+Default is your thread count.
 ```

-This script requires numpy and scipy.
+This script requires numpy, scipy and soundfile.
 The Log-MMSE implementation is a direct translation of [this MATLAB code](https://raw.githubusercontent.com/braindead/Noise-reduction/master/logmmse.m) into Python.

 **UPDATE 12/13/2022:** Made this script support denoising a single `.wav` file through the same drag and drop behavior.

+**UPDATE 06/14/2023:** Added an optional argument to limit the number of threads used and switched to `soundfile` for dealing with `.wav` files.